Angus Beaton

 Angus John Beaton CMG VD (1858–1945) was a Scottish engineer best known for his contribution to the development of railways in South Africa.
 He served on the Field Intelligence Staff in the South African Field Force, 7th Dragoon Guards in the Anglo-Boer War from October 1900 to May 1902.

 Early life

 Beaton was born at Munlochy, Scotland.
 He was the eldest son of John Beaton.
 He was educated at the Munlochy Public School, Inverness Royal Academy and Owens College, Manchester.
 He was articled to James Fraser, a consulting engineer of Inverness.
 In 1884 he joined the London and North Western Railway at Bangor, Wales.
 He stayed with the company for 16 years.
-Major duties included work on the Standedge New Tunnel (1890–1894), widening 24 km of railway including the Severn Viaduct (1894–1897) and enlargement of Shrewsbury railway station.
+Major duties included general maintenance and work on the Standedge New Tunnel (1890–1894), widening 24 km of railway including the Severn Viaduct (1894–1897) and enlargement of Shrewsbury railway station.

 In 1900 he had joined the Institution of Civil Engineers, was a Fellow of the Society of Antiquaries of Scotland and engaged for six months by the Military School of Instruction at Chelsea Barracks.